Coding-Agent Reversibility: Platform Choice as a Two-Way Door¶

 |---|---|

-| High-coverage behavioural tests | Agents converge against tests; missing coverage means semantic drift is invisible.
-FreshBrew gates migrations on test pass and coverage preservation within 5 pp (arxiv 2510.04852). |
+| High-coverage behavioral tests | Agents converge against tests, so missing coverage lets semantic drift go unnoticed.
+FreshBrew gates migrations on test pass and coverage within 5 pp (arxiv 2510.04852). |

-| Stable external contracts | Public APIs, data formats, and wire protocols are the anchor the agent translates against.
-Internal-only refactors lack this anchor. |
+| Stable external contracts | Public APIs, data formats, and wire protocols anchor the translation.
+Internal refactors lack this anchor. |

-| Shallow platform-API surface | The fewer HealthKit, ARKit, CoreML, OEM-specific Android, or kernel-level calls, the more of the codebase is portable logic vs. platform glue. |
+| Shallow platform-API surface | The fewer HealthKit, ARKit, CoreML, or kernel-level calls, the more of the codebase is portable logic rather than platform glue. |

-| Functional, not non-functional, requirements dominate | Agents preserve logic, not latency distributions, memory profiles, or security postures. |
+| Functional requirements dominate | Agents preserve logic, not latency distributions, memory profiles, or security postures. |

-Five situations break the reversibility framing:
+Five situations break the framing:

 - The headline language change is cosmetic.
 Bun's Rust port shipped with 13,000+

 The opposing posture — committing irreversibly — is documented in Burn the Boats.
-The two patterns are not contradictions; reversibility is a property of the decision you've structured for it.
+The two are not contradictions; reversibility is a property of the decision you've structured for it.

-- Contract isolation — push platform-API calls behind a thin adapter so the agent's retranslation surface stays small.
+- Contract isolation — push platform-API calls behind a thin adapter so the retranslation surface stays small.

-Decision Checklist¶
+Decision checklist¶

 - Does the test suite cover behaviour, not just lines?